 We started a small herd of rare Pineywoods Cattle in 2015, they have 40 acres of grass and woodland on which to range.

 Where to buy

 We sell our eggs direct to consumer on the farm and deliver to select locations as eggs are available.
 Egg production varies throughout the season and can vary greatly, please contact us for availability.

 We sell our wild foraged Pineywoods Heritage Beef direct to consumers in select cuts as well as in 1/4 and 1/2 sides of beef.
 Learn more about pricing, ordering and what makes our Pineywoods Heritage Beef so special.
 Don't just take our word for it (we could be a bit biased!) see what our customers are saying

-We sell registered Pineywoods Cattle for breeding breeding, contact us to come and view the herd.
+We sell registered Pineywoods Cattle as breeding stock, contact us to come and view the herd.
 We will discuss your farming goals and help you choose the right head of cattle for you.

 Rare and endangered breeds